 Prepaid Items: Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements.
 In governmental funds, prepaid items are reported as nonspendable fund balance to indicate they do not constitute current resources available for appropriation.
+Prepaid items consisted of prepaid maintenance agreements and diesel engine warranties.
 The consumption method is used to recognize prepaid items.